enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/README.md

 * When making changes to the RSIT itself only edit the [machinetag](working_copy/machinev1) file; the human-readable file will be automatically generated from this.
 * Discussions regarding the contents of the document shall happen via the mailing list.
 * Should you have any questions, please feel free to first ask the maintainers.

-### Contributing to the working group
-To join the working group, please send an email to the ENISA Secretariat ([CSIRT-Relations@enisa.europa.eu](mailto:CSIRT-Relations@enisa.europa.eu)) or sign up for a physical meeting during a TF-CSIRT event.
-In case of physical meeting, please notify in presence to the ENISA secretariat or via email the request for addition to the mailing list.

 Check the [TF-CSIRT meeting page](https://tf-csirt.org/tf-csirt/meetings/) to register for the next upcoming meeting.